-From Anna on July 3rd, 2008 in Green Remodeling
+From Dean Dowd on July 03, 2008 in Green Remodeling

 With rising energy costs, many of us are becoming more aware and concerned about green methods of living.
 This attention to the issue has prompted Congress to take a fresh look at offering incentives to those looking to incorporate more green materials and products into their building or remodeling project.